 - Verify both versions of your website are on the Google Search Console

-If you really want to dig deep into URL duplication and canonical URL then check out this guide from Yoast SEO.
+If you really want to dig deep into URL duplication and canonical URLs then check out this guide from Yoast SEO.

-PRO TIP: Switch to HTTPS version of your website.
+PRO TIP: Switch to the HTTPS version of your website.

 Tip 3: Use Long Tail Keywords When Writing Content For Your Blog